felipevgomes10/fe-blog-posts/posts/en/data-fetching-patterns.md

 - [`usePrefetchQuery`](https://tanstack.com/query/latest/docs/framework/react/reference/usePrefetchQuery)
 - [`useSuspenseQuery`](https://tanstack.com/query/latest/docs/framework/react/reference/useSuspenseQuery)

-Another way to prefetch data is by ***identifying the user's intentions with event handlers and then fetching the data that's possibly going to be needed***.
+Another way to prefetch data is by identifying the user's intentions with event handlers and then fetching the data that's possibly going to be needed.
 It's possible to do this by using the [`prefetchQuery`](https://tanstack.com/query/latest/docs/reference/QueryClient/#queryclientprefetchquery) method.

-***This method only populates the query cache and returns nothing.***
+This method only populates the query cache and returns nothing.

 ```tsx
 function ShowDetailsButton() {